pyralspite413/CS1632_Fall2021/exercises/Supplement1/README.md

 Once logged in, you may see an unsettling welcome message showing system diagnostics.
-Don't panic, the machine is just going through some system updates and admins haven't yet settled on a nice welcome message yet. :)
+Don't panic, the machine is just going through some system updates and admins haven't yet settled on a nice welcome message. :)

 ## Building